open-webrtc-toolkit/owt-server/doc/servermd/AnalyticsGuide.md

 bin/daemon.sh start analytics-agent
 ````

-You are refer to GStreamer documents for more elements to construct different pipelines with different purpose.
+You can refer to GStreamer documents for check elements of different usage to construct your own video analytics tasks.